 Stakeholder satisfaction is important for you to complete the project successfully.

-If stakeholders are happy, your project will be successful; otherwise it will not be a successful project.
+If stakeholders are happy, your project will be successful; otherwise, it will not be a successful project.

-You have to identify all these stakeholders and manage them according to their requirements.
+As a project manager, you have to identify all these stakeholders and manage them according to their requirements.
 Once the project charter is signed, your first job is to identify your project’s stakeholders.

 After identifying stakeholders, you will record this information in a stakeholder register.

 You should create the stakeholder register as soon as the project charter is signed.
 Doing so in the early stage of the project will help you complete the project with minimum hassle.
-Once you create the stakeholder register and list all identified stakeholders in it, you can easily draft the strategy to manage them.
+Once you create the stakeholder register and list all identified stakeholders in it, you can easily draft a strategy to manage them.

 Content of the Stakeholder Register

-Usually the stakeholder register contains the following three types of information about each stakeholder:
+Usually, the stakeholder register contains the following three types of information about each stakeholder:

 - Stakeholder Identification